LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

-A key step for realizing our experiment is the precise and unified description of debugging in different gradual typing system  as  the different modes of the rational programmer.
+A key step for realizing our experiment is the precise and unified description of debugging in the three gradual typing system  as  the different modes of the rational programmer.
 Because of their common definitional substrate of blame trails, modes enable the comparison between the different systems even when sampling is involved.
 Furthermore